hack3rs.ca network-security

 - Version: <fill in>

-$ why-it-matters: Expert users document what they validated.
-This simple template trains the habit of building repeatable, version-aware workflows from documentation.
+$ why-it-matters: Expert practitioners document what they validated, not just what they read.
+This template trains the habit of building version-aware, tested workflows from documentation — the kind of notes that are still useful when the tool version changes.

 Track doc links used for one workflow